SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL.md

 Additionally, using the native JSON format adds more complexity because the stored path must be provided during import.

-More details can be found:
+More details can be found in the source code:

 - [Node.computeTransitionRouting()](./../src/app/models/node.model.ts)
 - [Node.computeConnectionRouting()](./../src/app/models/node.model.ts)